oechenique/analytics/README.md

 # Geospatial Data Analysis (Spatial Data Analytics)

 Welcome to the Geospatial Data Analysis repository!
 This project focuses on spatial data analytics, geomatics, GIS, and spatial science.
-Below, you'll find an overview of the key components and functionalities.
+Explore innovative approaches to geospatial data processing, analysis, and visualization, integrating the power of Python and advanced techniques.

 ## Overview